LPC4/Triton-64/README.md

 The Triton-64 VM is a comprehensive virtual machine system that includes:

 - **Custom 64-bit CPU Architecture**: Complete instruction set with 32 registers
-- **TriC Programming Language + Compiler**: High-level language that compiles to Triton-64 assembly
+- **TriC Programming Language + Compiler**: High-level language with optional typing that compiles to Triton-64 assembly
 - **Assembler**: Converts assembly code to machine code with macro expansion
 - **Memory Management**: Sophisticated memory mapping with ROM, RAM, MMIO, and framebuffer regions
 - **Visual Debugging Tools**: Real-time CPU and memory viewers